European-XFEL/EXtra-foam/docs/introduction.rst

 Performance
 -----------

-For train-resolved detectors like JungFrau and FastCCD, **karaboFAI** can process and visualize the data at **10 Hz**.
+For train-resolved detectors like JungFrau and FastCCD, **EXtra-foam** can process and visualize the data at **10 Hz**.
 For large detectors like AGIPD, LPD and DSSC, the processing and visualization rate is **2 ~ 3 Hz** with 64 pulses/train.
 It can even process the DSSC data with **400 pulses/train** at a rate of about 0.3 ~ 0.4 Hz.